-Lighting in a bathroom is one of the most important details and it’s a great way to make the whole space feel much more funcitonal.
-You HAVE to be able to see in the bathroom and often there isn’t a window.
-If you live in an older home chances are your bathroom isn’t huge, but you can make a statement with your lights.
+Good lighting in a bathroom is one of the most important details and it’s a great way to make the whole space feel much more funcitonal.
+You HAVE to have adequate light to be able to see in the bathroom and often there isn’t a window.
+If you live in an older home chances are you have a smaller bathroom, but you can make a statement with your lighting fixtures.

 Interior designers will tell you, in order to have ample light, every bathroom needs three sources of light, even if it’s small.
-The three types of light are ambient lighting, task lighting and accent lighting.
+The three different types of lighting are ambient lighting, task lighting and accent lighting.
 All bathrooms have ambient light.
-These are the lights in the ceiling, usually over the tub or shower, at a minimum.
+These are the overhead lights in the ceiling or recessed lighting, usually over the tub or shower, at a minimum.
 This light source is for overall illumination.

 Task Lights for A Small Bathroom

 Task lights in a bathroom are used to light specific areas.
 These are typically bathroom vanity lights.
 There are two ways to get task lights.
-You can add a light OVER the mirror or NEXT to the mirror.
-If your bathroom is very small, it’s probably easier to add a light over the mirror.
+You can add a light OVER the vanity mirror or on either side of the mirror.
+If your bathroom is very small adding a light over the mirror is a good option.

-My favorite places to find scones and vanity lights (two terms to search for as you look), are Shades of Light and Lamps Plus.
-If you struggling with which metal to choose, use the safe choice and match it to your faucet.
+My favorite places to find wall sconces and vanity lights (two terms to search for as you look), are Shades of Light and Lamps Plus.
+If you struggle with which metal to choose, use the safe choice and match it to your faucet.

 I choose every product I review.
 I may earn an affiliate commission if you buy from one of the product links, at no extra cost to you.
 This income supports this site.
 See the full disclosure.

 - Greta nickel sconces – set of two $170, These also come in a brass finish.

 - Possino sconce this one is long, 21 inches.